 Call your healthcare provider right away if you have any of these:

-Bleeding or fluid leaking from the incision that gets works
+Bleeding or fluid leaking from the incision that gets worse

 Buch E, Boyle NG, Belott PH.
 Cardiology patient page: pacemaker and defibrillator lead extraction.
 Circulation.
 2011;123:e378-e80., Garlitski AC.
 Cardiac implantable electronic device lead removal.
 UpToDate., Wilkoff BL, Love CJ, Byrd CL, et al. Transvenous lead extraction: Heart Rhythm Society expert consensus on facilities, training, indications, and patient management.
 Heart Rhythm.
 2009;6:1085-1104.